data-for-change/anyway/docs/DOCKER.md

 -----------------------
 In order to use VSCODE in debugging mode with DOCKER, check out [VSCODE_CONFIGURATION](VSCODE_CONFIGURATION.md)

+## Working on anyway-etl

+Anyway ETL processes are developed in a different repository: [hasadna/anyway-etl](https://github.com/hasadna/anyway-etl) but we use the same Docker Compose environment.

+**Running anyway-etl tasks**

+* Pull the latest anyway-etl Docker image: `docker-compose pull anyway-etl`
+* See the available anyway-etl commands: `docker-compose run anyway-etl --help`
+* Run a command: `docker-compose run anyway-etl cbs parse-all`

+**Developing anyway-etl**

+To develop anyway-etl using the Docker Compose environment you first need to clone [hasadna/anyway-etl](https://github.com/hasadna/anyway-etl).
+The clone should be a sibling directory to anyway, so it will be at `../anyway-etl` relative to anyway repository.

+* Build the anyway-etl Docker image: `docker-compose -f docker-compose.yml -f ../anyway-etl/docker-compose-override.yaml build anyway-etl`
+* Run anyway-etl commands: `docker-compose -f docker-compose.yml -f ../anyway-etl/docker-compose-override.yaml run anyway-etl --help`
+    * When running this command, any changes you make to anyway or anyway-etl code will take effect immediately without requireing to rebuild the image.

 ## Additional Docker commands
 Use `sudo` before each docker commands if you are using ubuntu.